Sam Gyimah: After Parliament

 In August 2020, Gyimah joined the board of Oxford University Innovation, a technology transfer and consultancy company created to manage the research and development of University spin-offs.

 In September 2020, he presented a programme about the future of higher education in Britain on BBC Radio 4.

 In October 2020, Sam Gyimah re-joined Goldman Sachs where he started his career, as a non-executive director of Goldman Sachs International and Goldman Sachs International Bank.

 Personal life

-Gyimah married Nicky Black in 2012, with whom he has a son and a daughter.
-They knew each other at Oxford, where she was also an Oxford Union president, and reconnected after university.
+In 2012, Gyimah married Nicky Black, with whom he has a son and a daughter.
+They knew each other at Oxford, where she was also an Oxford Union president, before they reconnected after university.
 She is a Hong Kong-raised New Zealander.
-Black previously worked for mining company De Beers, and a former director for social and economic development at the International Council on Mining and Metals.
+Black previously worked for mining company De Beers, as well as a former director for social and economic development at the International Council on Mining and Metals.

 Gyimah has been a volunteer and fundraiser for Crisis, the Down's Syndrome Association and St. Catherine's Hospice in Surrey.
 He has served as school governor of an inner London school, on the board of a housing association and on the development board of Somerville College.
 He is a Vice-President of the Young Epilepsy charity (formerly the National Centre for Young People with Epilepsy) in Lingfield, Surrey.